My story (in brief)

 That was it!

-I was «grooming» just like the apes were.
+I was «grooming» like the apes do.

-Of course, my technique was awful, so I would hurt my skin which was still very hard, yet fragile.
+Of course, my technique was awful, so I would hurt my skin, which was still very hard, yet fragile.

 It would bleed easily.